What the 2008 recession did to unemployment, hiring, and job search timelines

 • After: My last role ended in a layoff.
 I used the next few months to update my skills, target roles that matched my background, and focus on employers where I could contribute quickly.

-The second version is more convincing.
-It is honest, specific, and oriented toward what comes next.
-In a crowded market, that combination matters more than a polished speech.
+The revised version lands better.
+It is honest, specific, and focused on what comes next.
+When applicants are piling up, that matters more than polished phrasing.

 Step 4: Build a longer search runway so a slow market does not force bad decisions